 I think Newcomb is the only person still living who knows the truth about Marilyn’s final days.
-Even if she did tell all, I think the rumours would go on regardless.
-So while her silence may be frustrating to those of us who would like to see the record set straight for once and for all, I can understand her reluctance, and maybe even respect it.
+Even if she did tell all, the rumours would carry on regardless.
+So while her silence may be frustrating to those of us who would like to see the record set straight for once and for all, I can understand her reluctance, and even respect it.

 Marilyn comes in 3rd, after Orson Welles and Humphrey Bogart, on this list from Screen Junkies.
 Along with Bette Davis, she is the only woman on the list – and she appeared in All About Eve alongside Davis, as well as Cary Grant (Monkey Business), Groucho Marx (Love Happy), and her idol, Clark Gable, in The Misfits – the last film either completed.

 “There were many early Hollywood sex symbols, but Marilyn Monroe brought sexy to a whole new level.
 Her most famous movies were Niagara (1953), Some Like it Hot (1959) and Seven Year Itch (1955).”

 An official synopsis for the upcoming movie, My Week With Marilyn, has been revealed on the Michelle Williams Fan website.

 “A compassionate comedy about the secret week that Colin Clark spent in the company of the most famous woman on earth: Marilyn Monroe.